 Minor rust damage on non-structural parts of the car can be easily repaired and with a little practice even made to look like they never happened.

 Professionals restoring classic cars usually use a method of cutting out the damage and welding in new material, but for a daily driver fibreglass epoxy and a little body filler makes things much easier.

 In past guides we've talked about fixing a scratch in your car's paint, but what if a scratch has progressed to the point of rust through?

 Most rust through damage starts out with something as simple as a chip from a piece of flying gravel, or a door ding that cracks the paint, which is why it is so important to give your car a wash and a once over periodically.

-You’ll need the following materials for this job:
+You’ll need the following tools and materials for this job:

 - Angle grinder and flapper wheels

 - Various grade sandpaper (80, 400, 600, 1000, 2000)

 - 2k clear coat paint (available in aerosol cans)

 - Masking materials (paper and tape)